mikerst/mikethomas.design/src/work/better-briefing-with-podio.md

 For this piece of work, it was acknowleged that these aren't the kinds of brief we were concerned about.
 We'd be focusing on the lower level, simpler thing.
 As a designer, you naturally want to facilitate the creation of a project brief, but when the work is fairly routine and has a regular cadence, it's reasonable to take a more relaxed approach.

-## Introducing The Five Ws
+## Introducing 'The Five Ws'

-To empower colleagues to supply light weight design briefs to the team we needed a flexible, simple and robust way to frame the capturing of information.
-After a short period of research, we landed on The Five Ws.
+To empower colleagues to be able to supply light weight design briefs to the team we needed a flexible, simple and robust way to frame the capturing of information.
+After a short period of research, we landed on an interpretation of 'The Five Ws'.

 The Five Ws are a set of basic, fundamental questions whose purpose is to draw out the minimum required information neeed to help solve a problem.
 They are:

-1. What are we making/creating?
-(Deliverables)
+1. What (are we making/creating)?
-2. Who is the work for?
-[Audience]
-3. Where will it be seen/experienced?
-[Touchpoints]
-4. When is this needed by?
-[Deadlines/Timings]
+2. Who (are we making it for)?
+3. Where (will they see what we made)?
+4. When (will they see it) ?
-5. Why are we making it?
-[Context/Reason to do it]
+5. Why (are we making this)?

+### Example:

+1. What — Animation for social media, with accompanying post messaging.
+2. Who — Prospective customers with lower credit scores who are carrying a bit of existing debt and might want to learn how to reduce the amount they are paying in interest and which products are most suitable for their needs.
+3. Where — Facebook and Instagram feeds, 95% mobile, 5% desktop split.
+4. When — We aim to run the ad from the week commencing 3rd June.
+We know that the majority of traffic we get from Facebook happens fairly evenly throughout the day, with spikes around lunchtime and in the evening.
+5. Why — We've got some sign-up data back from the product team that suggests a lot of people are creating an account and citing a need to transfer a balance on to a 0% card.
+We'd like to try out a few ad variations with messaging focused around this subject to see if we can drive some additional sign-ups next month.